woocommerce/woocommerce/readme.txt

 = 1.6.4 =
 * Feature - New input for shipping method title (as the customer sees it)
+* Tweak - Rewritten variation javascript to add scope.
+Please ensure that if you have a custom variable.php add to cart template, that you update them.
 * Tweak - Classes for order info in my-account
 * Tweak - Iconised order action buttons
 * Tweak - Simplified order status markers